Cheesy (video game): Plot

-Two days before the events of the game, on a night of a silent moon.
-At the rock castle of the mad scientist called Doctor Chem, caught the mouse named Cheesy, who was thrown into the cage for the subsequent experiments on the rodent that the doctor prepares.
-Since then, a mouse has lain in the cage, tired; he hears about the spells, specifically a special teleportation spell along with its mystic ingredients.
+Two days before the events of the game, a mad scientist named Doctor Chem caught the mouse named Cheesy, who was thrown into a cage.
+Since then, the mouse has lain in the cage, tired; he hears about a special teleportation spell along with its mystic ingredients.
 Eventually, when Cheesy was about to get to sleep, suddenly an alien with a UFO appeared for its "secret mission".
-Shortly after its appearance, the cage had shaken, and Chessy had been freed as a result of the conflict between the alien and the UFO.
+Shortly after its appearance, the cage had shaken, and Cheesy had been freed as a result of the conflict between the alien and the UFO.

-After Cheesy was freed, he witnessed the aftermath of a battle between an alien and a UFO, where the alien lost and dropped his robotic arm gun that shoots laser beams.
-Cheesy picks it up.
-Mouse soon begins to scavenger hunt for ingredients after he finds a book of spells.
+After Cheesy was freed, he witnessed the aftermath of a battle between the alien and the UFO, where the alien lost and dropped his robotic arm gun that shoots laser beams.
+Cheesy picks it up and begins a scavenger hunt for ingredients after he finds a book of spells.
 Once he finds them all, he throws them into the pot.
-Cheesy jumps into it to find that after being teleported and landing, the floor is filled with mousetraps around him.
-Activating one after another, presumably killing the rodent.
+Cheesy jumps into it to find that after being teleported and landing, the floor is filled with mousetraps around him activating one after another, presumably killing the rodent.

 Development and release

 Cheesy was developed by British studio CTA Developments.
-Originally the game started as a project intended for the Atari Jaguar, which was first announced in May 1994 as one of the upcoming titles for the Jaguar by Ocean Software and was originally scheduled to be released around the fourth quarter of 1995, but the game was moved to the PlayStation, due to several reasons, including a commercial and critical failure, as well as a false advertisement of being a powerful 64-bit console and the system's limitation.
-The game was first showcased to the public at various trade shows such as E3 1996, before being released in Europe by Ocean on 25 October 1996, (Note: Though other reported release dates clams to November 1996.) and was later published in Japan by Jaleco on 24 July 1997.
+Originally the game started as a project intended for the Atari Jaguar, which was first announced in May 1994 as one of the upcoming titles for the Jaguar by Ocean Software and was originally scheduled to be released around the fourth quarter of 1995, but the game was moved to the PlayStation, due to several reasons, including a commercial and critical failure, as well as false advertisement of being a powerful 64-bit console and the system's limitation.
+The game was first showcased to the public at various trade shows such as E3 1996, before being released in Europe by Ocean on 25 October 1996, and was later published in Japan by Jaleco on 24 July 1997.

-Gina Jackson seved as a producer, John Scott was a programmer, Richard Cheek was a graphic and game designer, and Steve Cowell as a sound designer.
+Gina Jackson served as a producer, John Scott was a programmer, Richard Cheek was a graphic and game designer, and Steve Cowell as a sound designer.
 The music was done by Zero-5 composers Dave Newman and James Veal, while Ocean Software designed its manual and provided the playtesting.
 Cheesy was the last game to be developed by CTA Developments, as the studio was disbanded a few months after the release of the game.
 Many members, including both founders, have moved on to other projects.